MappedIn/qgis-plugin/README.md

    - Verify coordinate reference system settings
    - Ensure geometry data is valid

-### Debug Mode

-For debugging, you can enable Python console output in the plugin code by uncommenting print statements in `mvf_parser.py`.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.